theSharthok/Looker-/README.md

-# Tableau-Data-Analysis-
+# Data Analysis with Looker

 ## Overview

-This project showcases data analysis using Tableau, a powerful data visualization and business intelligence tool.
-Tableau allows users to connect to various data sources, create interactive dashboards, and gain insights through visual analytics.
+This project demonstrates data analysis using Looker, a modern business intelligence and data exploration platform.
+Looker allows users to connect to various data sources, create interactive dashboards, and perform exploratory data analysis.

 ## Features

-- **Data Connection:** Connect to a variety of data sources, including databases, spreadsheets, and cloud services.
+- **Data Connection:** Connect seamlessly to multiple data sources, databases, and warehouses.
-- **Visualization:** Create compelling visualizations such as charts, graphs, and maps.
+- **Exploratory Analysis:** Perform ad-hoc analysis and explore data with ease.
-- **Dashboards:** Build interactive dashboards to convey insights effectively.
+- **Dashboards:** Build interactive dashboards with a wide array of visualization options.
+- **Data Modeling:** Create custom data models to derive insights from complex datasets.
-- **Data Exploration:** Analyze and explore data through filtering, grouping, and calculated fields.
+- **Collaboration:** Share and collaborate on data and dashboards with team members.